 Florida law prohibits solicitation or hiring someone to engage in prostitution.
 A solicitation charge carries severe penalties even if it is the person’s first offense.
 Additionally, a solicitation conviction could tarnish an individual’s reputation.

 Although a solicitation charge does not always end in a jail sentence or fine, it is still important to work with a defense Attorney a Leifert & Leifert for help with avoiding criminal penalties.
 An accomplished Tequesta solicitation Lawyer could aid an individual charged with solicitation by reviewing their case and advocating on their behalf.

-Differences Between Prostitution and Escort Services
+What is the Difference Between Prostitution and Escort Services?